TheodoreHua/AdventOfCode/AoC_2020/Day_23/README.md

 code from [Arknave](https://github.com/arknave) aside from the final piece of parsing code in part 1 that generated the actual answer (the ordering of the cups starting from 1 and excluding 1), and I do not own anything else.

+I may attempt to re-write this myself however that'll most likely be in the new year

 ---

 # Day 23: Crab Cups